A Year Of Inspiration: seasonal activities to enjoy in and around Dorset

 March:

-As the days start to feel longer, make the most of the lighter mornings with a stroll along the coast, finishing at one of the local beach saunas.
+As the days start to feel longer, take a morning stroll along the coast, finishing at one of the local beach saunas.
 If you're feeling brave, you could take a quick dip in the sea too!
 For saunas on the coast, check out The Saltwater Sauna at Avon or Sandbanks, or for something inland, try Bake Saunas in Wimborne.

 April:

-With many spring bulbs at their peak, take a visit to a National Trust garden like Kingston Lacy or Hardy's Cottage where there will a sea of bluebells in full bloom.
+With many spring bulbs at their peak, take a visit to a National Trust garden like Kingston Lacy or Hardy's Cottage where you will find a sea of bluebells in full bloom.

 May: